 On Thursday, July 11, the CPUC approved Resolution E-5000 regarding modifications to CA Rule 21 and the IOU Advice Letters.
 This order contains five major changes that impact our IEEE 2030.5 CSIP customers:

 - E-5000 extends the date by which inverter-based DER IEEE 2030.5 CSIP (Phase 2 Communications) is required to be certified to be interconnected in the CA IOUs.
-The date is now January 22, 2020.
+The date is now March 22, 2020 (UPDATE: The date has now been changed to June 22, 2020).

 - It introduces a new mechanism for listing non-CSIP certified inverters to allow them to be interconnected in the CA IOUs.